Coat of arms of West Yorkshire

 The Coat of arms of West Yorkshire Metropolitan County Council was granted in 1975 to the new Metropolitan county council created in the previous year.
 The County Council was abolished in 1986 under the provisions of the Local Government Act 1985 and consequently the arms are no longer used.
-The current West Yorkshire Combined Authority uses a wordmark consisting of the authorities name.
+The current West Yorkshire Combined Authority uses a wordmark consisting of the authority's name.